+STEP 1.
 CAUTION!
 Logs are fragile!
-Carefully remove the logs and cardboard tray from the inside of the fireplace.
-See Figure Remove the microfoam and inspect the logs for damage.
-Inspect the four factory installed logs for damage.
-Locate the pilot in order to verify your position in relation to the appliance.
+Carefully remove the microfoam and packaged logs from the inside of the fireplace.
+See Figure 2.
+Remove the Mystic Embers and mineral wool and set aside.
+Remove the packaging from the logs and inspect the logs for damage.
+To ensure that you are working on the correct side of the appliance, verify that the pilot is on the left side.
 See Figure 2.